-Some questions prompt only intuitive responses.
-When we ask, “How much should I donate?”, our first, intuitive response might be something like, “whatever feels right.”
-However, we might step back and reflect on this intuition.
+Some questions prompt an intuitive response.
+When we ask, “How much should I donate?”, our first response might be something like, “whatever feels right.”
+Of course, we can step back and reflect on this feeling.
 “Must I donate that much?”
 “Must I donate anything?”
-This reflection can change or confirm our initial intuition.
-“Upon reflection, there are more effective charities.”
-Interestingly, intuition also features in philosophical and scientific discourse.i So does reflection.ii
+This reflection can change our initial impulse.
+“Upon reflection, I can give much more.”
+Intuition and reflection also feature in philosophy and science.[i]

 My research clarifies the nature and normativity of intuition and reflection in philosophy, science, and everyday reasoning.
-By employing both empirical and philosophical tools I advance theory (e.g., social psychology, moral psychology, epistemology, etc.) and practice (e.g., education, religion, ritual, etc.).
+By employing both empirical and philosophical tools I advance theory (e.g., social psychology), practice (e.g., education) and democratic goals (e.g., correcting misinformation, transcending polarization, etc.).